ver.: 12 February 2008

 The site is about speaking to just-plain-folks, so I have to use colloquial speech instead of theological shop-talk.

 <<I notice that on Spirithome.com you avoid using the personal pronoun for God.
 Why?>>

 I avoid using a personal pronoun for the First and Third Persons of the Trinity (I am trinitarian) where I can without sounding hopelessly wooden.
 It's not a matter of fairness to women.
 It is a matter of accuracy.
 The First Person is, according to Scripture, a spirit.
 The Third Person is, according to Scripture, also a spirit.
 They have no need for gender, and far transcend gender, thus I try to avoid describing them with gender.
 (They have characteristics that we humans think of as gender-related because of cultural conditioning and the need to relate somehow to God.)
 On rare occasions I use the term 'Father' for the First Person, because Jesus used it in direct address and taught his disciples to pray using it.
-Because I follow Jesus, that fact gives 'Father' overwhelming priority over any other terms.
+Because I follow Jesus, that fact gives 'Father' overwhelming priority over any other terms, especially in the context of Jesus.
 Other terms and titles are certainly useful and useable.
 Without any hesitation or hedging, I use the male personal pronoun 'He' or 'he' for the Second Person, Jesus Christ.
 Gender is an important part of the body-ness that makes Jesus one of us humans.
-I do not undo the gender of quotes; to me, that would change it from a quote to a third-hand report of what someone said.
+I do not undo the gender of quotes.
+To me, that would change it from a quote to a third-hand translation of what someone said, in my own language, with all the unseen biases of today.
 I insist : let them speak with their own voice, without our retouching; let us have to think it out to understand it.
 How dare we do otherwise!

 looking for what's real?
 Try these pages :